Knowledge

 Architecture Delivery Frameworks Operations

-Legacy modernisation: rewrite vs refactor vs replatform – a decision framework grounded in real constraints
+Legacy modernisation: rewrite vs refactor vs replatform.
+Decision framework grounded in real constraints

 Legacy modernisation is rarely a technical problem.
 In most organisations, failures do not result from choosing the wrong framework, cloud provider, or programming language.
 They result from committing to a modernisation path that conflicts with how decisions are made, how risk is absorbed, and how change is funded and governed over time.
 Rewrite, refactor, and […]